hman523/SampleCTF/hashfun/README.txt

-In file.txt, there are two strings.
-There's an input and an output.
+There are two files in this directory.
+Start is input, end is the output.
 The input was put into a common hashing function many times.
 Figure out how many.
 That is the flag.